joshwlivingston/accelerated-cpp/ch08-generics/ex-08-05-mad-libs-iterators/README.md

 Writing directly to the output stream is very cool.

-Additionally, in tthe benchmarking (10M iterations), I observed that lists are just under 10% faster than vectors.
+Additionally, in the benchmarking (10M iterations), I observed that lists are just under 10% faster than vectors.

+Then, I modified the code a bit to output to the iterator character by character.
+This allowed me to use a string, which was another 10% faster than the list.

 Input:
 ```